Program -- Emeritus

 z15 + z25 = 1

 The resulting surface is embedded in 4D and projected to 3D using Mathematica (left image) and our own interactive MeshView 4D viewer (right image).
 If you have CosmoPlayer, you can also interact with this VRML version of the quintic Calabi-Yau cross-section.
+This method is now obsolete, as the WebGL "4D Explorer" App runs on more platforms and has a complete 4D interactive interface.

 In the right-hand image, each point on the surface where five different-colored patches come together is a fixed point of a complex phase transformation; the colors are weighted by the amount of the phase displacement in z1 (red) and in z2 (green) from the fundamental domain, which is drawn in blue and is partially visible in the background.
 Thus the fact that there are five regions fanning out from each fixed point clearly emphasizes the quintic nature of this surface.